borgwang/borgwang.github.io/about.md

 #### Bio

-I am a Senior Machine Learning Engineer at [Tencent](https://tencent.com/) working on computational advertising.
+I am a Machine Learning Engineer at [Tencent](https://tencent.com/) working on Computational Advertising.
 Previously, I was a Machine Learning Engineer at [AInnovation](https://www.ainnovation.com) where we built AI-related products for enterprises.
 I received my Master's Degree from [Sun Yat-Sen University](http://www.sysu.edu.cn).
 I am interested in applications of ML & DL in different industries.

 <br>